henrikbostrom/crepes/README.md

 ## Citing crepes

-If you use `crepes` for a scientific publication, you may cite the following paper:
+If you use `crepes` for a scientific publication, you are kindly requested to cite the following paper:

 Boström, H., 2022. crepes: a Python Package for Generating Conformal Regressors and Predictive Systems.
 In Conformal and Probabilistic Prediction and Applications.
 PMLR, 179.
 [Link](https://copa-conference.com/papers/COPA2022_paper_11.pdf)